 Friendship breakups are truly awful.
-When I’m diving into a new subject, I always reach out to friends, family, colleagues, and my online community for feedback.
+When I’m diving into a new subject, especially something as emotionally charged as a friend breakup, I always reach out to friends, family, colleagues, and my online community for feedback.
 But I’ve never received such an intense and immediate response as I did when I asked about friendship breakups.

 In our therapy consultation group, everyone admitted that they had an immediate flashback to that one broken friendship experience the minute I asked.